IBM/aspera-cli/docs/README.erb.md

 - by users in a workspace: they can share personal folders with other users in the same workspace: `aoc files perm`
 - by administrators: they can share a folder with users in any workspace: `aoc admin node do <node ID> perm`

-Technically (API), shared folder are managed through [permissions](https://developer.ibm.com/apis/catalog/aspera--aspera-node-api/Introduction) on node and an event is sent to AoC to create a **link** in the user's home folder to the shared folder.
+Technically (API), shared folders are managed through [permissions](https://developer.ibm.com/apis/catalog/aspera--aspera-node-api/Introduction) on node and an event is sent to AoC to create a **link** in the user's home folder to the shared folder.
 In both cases, it is necessary to specify a workspace.

 The basic payload to create a permission, i.e. a Shared Folder (last argument at creation usually specified with `@json:`) is: